Huntsville Hernia Mesh Lawyer

 Problems have been reported with hernia mesh patches made by Ethicon Physiomesh, Atrium C-Qur, and Kugel Patch.
 These hernia meshes have had complications that are often severe and even life threatening.
 The manufacturers knew that problems had been reported and failed to warn patients of the potential problems.
 The resulting problems often require patients to undergo another surgery to repair the damage and replace the hernia mesh.

 Symptoms of problems with a hernia mesh include:

 - Pain in the area of the mesh implant

 Who Qualifies for Compensation from a Hernia Mesh Implant?

 Anyone who has suffered complications as a result of having one of these hernia mesh implants may qualify for compensation.
 Compensation may include damages for medical expenses, lost wages, pain and suffering, and punitive damages.

 What Should I Do If I Have Been Injured by a Hernia Mesh?

 If you have suffered complications or injury from a hernia mesh, you should see a doctor as soon as possible.
 You may require surgery to have the hernia mesh removed in order to avoid potential complications in the future.
 In order to receive compensation, it is almost always advisable to schedule a free consultation with an attorney experienced in handling medical malpractice suits, and suits involving the hernia meshes in particular.

 Alabama law sets strict limits on the time allowed to file a claim in medical malpractice suits, including hernia mesh suits.
 If you think you might be affected by a hernia mesh implant, it is best to begin the process of pursuing a claim as soon as possible.

-An experienced personal injury attorney at Conchin, Cole & Jordan can help you establish the facts of your case and ensure that you receive the compensation that you are entitled to after your hernia mesh injury.
+An experienced Huntsville personal injury attorney at Conchin, Cole, Jordan & Sherrod can help you establish the facts of your case and ensure that you receive the compensation that you are entitled to after your hernia mesh injury.
 Contact us today for more information.